midtown-ai/glossary/glossary/s.md

 # Steerability

+ ~ Set the behavior of the LLM in a [system prompt]

  A property of large language models, where you can use a system prompt to tell them to behave a certain way.
  This started being possible with the [GPT-4] model, where you could specify it needs to behave like a Socratic tutor, ask questions, and never give the answer, and it would do it!

  Using earlier model, such as [GPT-3] and derivative, regardless of the direction you were putting in the prompt, the [LLM] would not follow the direction.

  See also [S], ...

 # Step Activation Function